balaji-balachandran/Toonify/results.md

 Huffman - Encodes and decodes image data.
 Our Huffman algorithm accesses an image and converts it between a png file and raw binary data

-SLIC - Uses the data given by the Huffman algorithm to process the image and output the toonified image
+SLIC - Uses the data given by the Huffman algorithm to process the image and output the toonified image.
+Uses edge weights and determines what parts of an image should be turned into superpixels and outputs a newly created image using an input of a 2D array of pixels.

-Splay - Finds the average color in the algorithm
+Splay - Finds the average color in the algorithm.
+Utilized splay property which enabled faster runtimes when accessing pixels.

 ## Leading Question